 How to Choose the Best Day Trips from York

-There is so much to see and do in Yorkshire, it can be hard to choose what’s best to do, especially if you have limited time.
-After more than five years of living in and exploring North Yorkshire, I’ve picked the best locations for days out from York.
+There is so much to see and do in Yorkshire that it can be hard to choose what’s best, especially if you have limited time.
+After years of living in North Yorkshire and exploring Northern England, I’ve picked the best locations for days out from York.

-1. Castle Howard
+1 – Castle Howard

-2. The North York Moors National Park
+2 – The North York Moors National Park

-If you don’t plan to hire a car, here are some of the best day trips from York to the North York Moors:
+Best-selling day trips from York to the North York Moors:

-3. North Yorkshire Moors Railway
+3 – North Yorkshire Moors Railway

 Dating back to 1836, the North Yorkshire Moors Railway runs from the pretty coastal town of Whitby through much of the beautiful countryside of North Yorkshire.

-The line closed in the mid 20th century, amid sweeping changes to the railway network, however, it reopened in 1973 as a heritage rail line, running restored steam trains.
+The line closed in the mid-20th century amid sweeping changes to the railway network; however, it reopened in 1973 as a heritage rail line, running restored steam trains.
 Today, more passengers use the North Yorkshire Moors Railway than any other heritage railway in Britain.
 It’s one of the busiest steam engine train lines in the world.

 Best Organised Tour: Moors, Whitby and the Yorkshire Steam Railway Tour from York

-4. Harewood House
+4 – Harewood House